Hemorrhoids High Fiber Diet

 Hemorrhoids High Fiber Diet – Root Veggies

-Root veggies such as beetroots, carrots, potatoes, rutabagas, sweet potatoes, and turnips are packed with nutrition.
-Root veggies are rich in gut-healthy fiber, about 4 grams per serving.
+Root vegetables such as beetroots, carrots, potatoes, rutabagas, sweet potatoes, and turnips are packed with nutrition.
+They are also rich in gut-healthy fiber, about 4 grams per serving.

-When it comes to rooting veggies or tubers, remember that most of their fiber content is contained on the skin, so ensure you leave the skin on when eating them.
+When it comes to rooting veggies or tubers, remember that most of their fiber is contained in the skin, so ensure you leave the skin on when eating them.

 In addition, cooked or cooled potatoes have a type of carb called resistant starch, which moves through the digestive system without being broken down.